Mission

 00:00:00

-Artemis II launches from Kennedy Space Center Launch Complex 39B aboard the Space Launch System (SLS) Block 1 rocket with the Orion spacecraft.
+Artemis II launched from Kennedy Space Center Launch Complex 39B aboard the Space Launch System (SLS) Block 1 rocket with the Orion spacecraft.

 launch